Papuan Traditional Clothing: Types, Uniqueness, and Philosophy

 Who would have thought that there were only clothes for girls who were still girls?
 In Papuan culture, married women are also provided with special clothing.
 Its function is clear, this garment is to cover a woman’s upper body and may only be worn by those who are married.

-See also difference between monocot and dicot stems
+See also difference between audit and investigation

 Yokal clothes are made of tree bark which is a striking earthy brown or reddish color.
 These clothes are made by woven and wrapped around the woman’s body.